benlynch1931/Makers-Journey/Week1.md

 - **Plan** : Write a blog designed to simplify the definition, and that includes coded examples.
 - **Plan** : Work through the Secret-Diary exercise on encapsulation and cohesion.
 - **Evidence** : N/A

+# Pair-Programming Feedback

+**Disclaimer!** *These are all anonynous due to my preferences.
+I didn't want anyone to feel awkward filling out the form.*

+### Response 1

+&#x2714; "Explained some of the elements that were new to me."
+- I am pleased to know that I am passing on knowledge that I have that others may not.
+It is also nice to hear that people are benefitting from this.

+&#x2718; "Perhaps take a breath and try to use the errors. avoiding too much frustration"
+- It is useful to hear this as I have always tried to rush through things.
+- I shall use this advice and learn to calm and slow myself, ensuring I have all information I possibly can before I proceed.
+This will eventually lead to better practice, more efficient code and less errors.